udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 ##Curriculum Length: How long does the whole Nanodegree take?

+##iOS Tools
+####Xcode vs. Sublime
+Xcode is similar to many other IDE's.
+For the most part, it is, at its base, a text editor, like Sublime Text.
+It does, however, allow more advanced usage than Sublime might provide for particularly complicated projects.
+It is only available on OS X, which means you have to own a Mac to use it.

+####Swift vs. Python
+Swift may be one of the easiest languages to transition to Python from, as it shares significant commonalities with Python in terms of both syntax and form.
+It is much more like Python than Java, C++, etc.  You can see some of the simililarities and differences between the two languages [here](http://blog.michaelckennedy.net/2014/11/26/comparison-of-python-and-apples-swift-programming-language-syntax/).

 #What kind of career does the iOS Developer Nanodegree prepare you for?